Qazaroth/PGet/README.md

 Fetching a script named `test` from the server.
 The easiest way to do this would be:
 1. Start pget.py
 2. Type in `-get "test"`

+## Bugs and Fixes:
+If it says that there is no new update while there clearly is, you can navigate to bin/hash.txt and change the value inside to 0 or just download the new update from github.
+This rarely occurs but there are chances it might.

 ## Switches
 You'll see the available switches/commands when you start PGet.